stevejay/artfullylondon-api/README.md

 #### Authentication

-When running the services locally, Cognito authentication is disabled.
+When running the services locally, Cognito authentication is enabled via a mock JWKS server.
 When running on a different environment, you need to have created a Cognito user pool for it.
 The instructions to do that are [here](https://stackoverflow.com/a/45253010).

 When running the User Service on any environment, you need to have created an Auth0 passwordless authentication account.